thejasmeetsingh/yt-analytics-mcp/README.md

 ## License

-MIT License - feel free to use this for your projects!
+MIT License — feel free to use this in your own projects.

 ---

-Once configured with Claude Desktop, you can ask:
+Once configured with Claude Desktop, you can ask things like:

 - "Show me my YouTube channels"
 - "What are my analytics for the last month?"
 - "Compare my top 5 videos"
 - "How did my channel perform in Q4 2024?"
-- **"Compare December vs November performance"** 🆕
+- "Compare December vs November performance"
-- **"Which days should I upload videos?"** 🆕
+- "Which days should I upload videos?"
-- **"Do my tutorials or reviews perform better?"** 🆕
+- "Do my tutorials or reviews perform better?"
-- **"Show me my best performing content types"** 🆕
+- "Show me my best performing content types"

-The server will automatically use the appropriate tools and return formatted markdown responses!